Behind the Sightings: Release

 The film was initially set to be released in theatres in October 2017.
 According to director Cadwell, in reference to the fictional family of the victim in the movie, "one member of the family was not happy with some of the footage we were released in the final cut.
 According to our agreement with the family, in order for the film to be released, the family has to approve of the film".

-As of May 19, 2021, the YouTube channel for the film premiered its trailer and revealed in the comments that the official release date was now July 6, 2021.
+Behind the Sightings was released on July 7, 2021, on video-on-demand (VOD) platforms.